On this page

 • How many users return to do Any Active Event after their first time?

-For a more detailed view into any of these questions, simply click the title of the chart you’re interested in.
+For a more detailed view of any of these questions, click the title of the chart you want to explore.

 Customize the Feature Adoption Report template

 You can customize this or any template by first converting it into a dashboard.
-In Amplitude, templates and dashboards are related but distinct concepts.
-A dashboard is a single, convenient view of several related charts; you’d use a dashboard to share insights with other stakeholders in your Amplitude project.
-A template is a re-usable version of a dashboard; you’d use it to make other, similar dashboards, which you could then customize to meet the specific needs of a different project.
+In Amplitude, templates and dashboards are related but distinct.
+A dashboard is a single view of several related charts.
+Use a dashboard to share insights with other stakeholders in your Amplitude project.
+A template is a reusable version of a dashboard.
+Use it to make other, similar dashboards, which you can then customize to meet the needs of a different project.

 To turn the template into a dashboard, follow these steps:

 1. From the dropdown in the upper left, select the Amplitude project you want this dashboard to track.
-If you want it to track the current project, just leave it as-is.
+To track the current project, leave it as-is.

 2. Under Events, select the events you want to use for the charts in this dashboard.

-For example, if you’re interested in questions around feature discovery, select an event that signals successful feature usage.
-If you’re more interested in the value moment that results in a conversion, select an event that reflects the desired user behavior.
-For a streaming service, this might be Video Watched, while for an e-commerce company it might be Complete Purchase.
+For example, for questions about feature discovery, select an event that signals successful feature usage.
+For the value moment that results in a conversion, select an event that reflects the user behavior you want.
+For a streaming service, this might be Video Watched.
+For an e-commerce company, it might be Complete Purchase.

 You don't have to supply an event for anything you aren't ready to track right now.